JuanSapena/latex-presentation/README.md

 # Minimalist LaTeX Template for Academic Presentations

-This repository contains a LaTeX template for academic presentations.
+This repository contains a [LaTeX](https://github.com/latex3/latex2e) template for academic presentations.
+The template uses the [Beamer class](https://github.com/josephwright/beamer).
 The template carefully follows typographical best practices and has a minimalist design.

 ## Documentation